 Like in yesterday’s post on Rich Snippets and Patterned Queries, I’m interested in the queries used to find these unique results, and if there is a specialized shape or format or pattern that a query needs to be in to return “How To” results (much like a definition result tends to be returned when you start a query off with “define:xxxxxxxxxx” or “what is xxxxxxxxx”.

-I tried a number of queries to see if I could get a “How To” list in response, and did for a number.
+I tried several queries to see if I could get a “HowTo snippet” in response and did for a number.

 Some quick conclusions:

 (3) In the list format results, the words in the HowTo snippets matching query terms aren’t bolded, but words within the queries in the paragraph descriptions are.
 So lists on pages may be treated differently than textual passages.

-I’ve made each “How To” snippet below clickable to go to the page where the result is from so that you can look to see where the text in the snippet appears on each page.
-We’re probably going to do some investigation to see if we can identify some patterns in queries used, beside most of the ones that I’ve listed starting with “How To”, and some patterns in the way that text on search results pages are presented.
+I’ve made each “HowTo snippet” below clickable to go to the page where the result is from so that you can look to see where the text in the snippet appears on each page.
+Next, we’re probably going to do some investigation to see if we can identify some patterns in queries used, besides most of the ones that I’ve listed starting with “How To” and some patterns in how that text on search results pages is presented.

 If you see any other patterns worth mentioning in queries or in how search results are presented , let me know.